 Smart tourism destinations have become one of the current buzzing topics in tourism studies, experiencing a significant growth of published studies in the last 10 years (Palomo Santiago & Parra López, 2024).
 However, even though since the call for more research bridging Smart Tourism Destinations and resilience made by Gretzel & Scarpino Johns (2018), some relevant contributions have been made on the topic (Bethune et al., 2022; Glyptou & Choi, 2021) the potential contribution of Smart Tourism Destinations in enhancing destinations resilience remains largely underexplored.
 In order to transition the research from the conceptual to an empirical sphere, it is necessary to develop tools to quantify resilience in Smart Tourism Destinations.
-This research aims to contribute to this development by assessing the suitability of SEGITTUR's indicator system to measure resilience in Smart Tourism Destinations in achieving resilience.
+This research aims to contribute to this development by assessing the suitability of SEGITTUR's indicator system to measure resilience in Smart Tourism Destinations.
+This evaluation is grounded in a purposely built analytical framework on the contribution of Smart Tourism Destinations in achieving resilience.
 For this research, a Delphi method is applied with experts from various disciplines related to the study and management of tourism destinations.
 This panel of experts is responsible for determining whether the indicator system used by SEGITTUR's Smart Tourism Destinations is capable of assessing and quantifying their readiness to achieve resilience.